 Sector allocation refers to the proportion of the fund that is invested in the companies of different sectors of the economy, such as Industrials, Materials, Consumer Durables, etc.

-The sector allocation for SBI Bluechip Fund is shown as below –
+The sector allocation for SBI Bluechip Fund is shown below –

-Sector Funds are the mutual funds that invest in specific sectors of the economy such as pharmaceuticals, information technology, and the likes.
+Sector Funds are mutual funds that invest in specific sectors of the economy such as pharmaceuticals, information technology, and the like.
 These funds generally come with higher risk and compensate with high returns.
-These funds are also known as thematic funds and plays on the theme that is the flavor of the economy.
+These funds are also known as thematic funds and play on the theme that is the flavor of the economy.

-Typically an instrument either debt or equity in a corporation in which a person invests is considered as a security.
-The term includes notes, stocks, bonds, debentures or other forms of negotiable and non-negotiable evidence of indebtedness or ownership.
+Typically an instrument either debt or equity in a corporation in which a person invests is considered a security.
+The term includes notes, stocks, bonds, debentures, or other forms of negotiable and non-negotiable evidence of indebtedness or ownership.